eamonnofarrell/PythonProject2018/README.md

   </p>

+## Data
+The data set:
+The data set contains 150 observations of iris flowers.
+There are four columns of measurements of the flowers in centimeters.
+The fifth column is the species of the flower observed.
+All observed flowers belong to one of three species.

 ## Calculate
 - Using Numpy, I calculated mean value of first three columns as an exercise.
 Python file [MeanofCols.py](./MeanofCols.py)